peri-source/peri/docs/walkthrough.rst

 Sometimes, however, the component or model you need isn't included in the ``peri`` package.
-For instance, you could be imaging rods on a 4Pi microscope or with a STEM, changing your objects, point-spread function and image formation model to things that aren't currently included in the peri package.
+For instance, you could be imaging rods on a 4Pi microscope or with STEM, changing your objects, point-spread function and image formation model to things that aren't currently included in the ``peri`` package.
 If this is the case, you'll need to develop ``peri`` to include a new model or component!
 See the developer's section of the documentation to get started.

+The quality of the data analysis that ``peri`` returns is directly related to the quality of the generative model that you use.
+If your model is not a good description of the data, then the parameters extracted from the model won't be accurate.
+Thus it's very important to ensure that your model accurately describes your experimental images.
+To ensure that the model is accurate, we've found that it's best to construct the model in a systematic way.
+For instance, for our confocal images we started by taking a blank image with the laser off, as a way to measure our background intensity.
+Next we measure and fit an image of just fluorescent dye, to describe our illumination correctly.
+Then we add a slab, then particles.
+We've provided a stripped-down version of this as a demo in scripts/test_genmodel.py.
+You should follow a similar protocol for your image formation model.

 If the fit is good, use the extracted information from the fit.
 ---------------------------------------------------------------